 What is zinc?

 The metabolic activity of 300 of the body’s enzymes requires the essential trace mineral zinc.
 Scientists consider zinc essential for cell division and the synthesis of DNA and protein, as well as the metabolism of protein, carbohydrate, fat, and alcohol.
-The human body also needs zinc for wound healing, immune function, brain function, and a keen sense of taste, as well as the production of testosterone and sperm.
+The human body also needs zinc for wound healing, immune function, brain function, and a keen sense of taste, as well as the production of natural testosterone and sperm.

 It is interesting to note that humans contain roughly 2-3g of zinc.
 Since our bodies have no specific storage sites for zinc, we require a regular supply in the diet.
 Zinc can be found in all parts of our body, 60% in muscle, 30% in bone, and about 5% in our skin.
 The prostate gland and semen contain particularly high concentrations.
 Men need more zinc than women because male semen contains 100 times more zinc than is found in the blood.
 Not surprisingly, the more sexually active a man the more zinc he will require.

 What are food sources of zinc?

 Rich sources of zinc include shellfish, beef, and other red meats, as well as meat and eggs.
 Good amounts of zinc can be obtained from nuts and legumes, with pumpkin seeds being an especially reliable source, although other plant foods such as whole grains are problematic, since those contain substances called phytates that tend to block absorption of zinc.
 Leavened (that is, yeast-containing) whole gain bread is a fair source, because the leavening process tends to neutralize the phytates.

 What is zinc used for?